 We all need hot showers during the cold season, and only two heating systems can get give us that.
 Some people use boilers, while others use water heaters.
 For a person who knows little about plumbing, both systems mean the same thing due to their similar functionality.

 They indeed perform the same function, but their difference is how they do it and their features.
-If you have not yet installed any of them in your home, it is worth learning the differences between the two before making that purchase decision.
-You can also use the services of ST Heating Services LTD if you need industrial boiler and commercial boilers repair and maintenance services in Manchester and all of North West UK.
-Learn more about them below.
+If you have not yet installed any of them in your property, it is worth learning the differences between the two before making that purchase decision.
+You can also use the services of ST Heating Services if you need industrial boiler or commercial boilers repair and maintenance services in Manchester and all of North West UK.

 As its name implies, a water heater heats water that you need to shower or for home chores such as laundry.
 They come in different models such as conventional water heaters, hybrid water heaters and tankless water heaters.